victorgabrielnascimento/victorgabrielnascimento/README.md

    <details>
     <summary><img src="images/Courses/Coursera.png"></img></summary>
-      <p>My experience with Coursera was truly remarkable!
+      <p>My experience with Coursera was awesome!
 The platform provided me with an incredible opportunity to expand my knowledge and skills for free, just for sharing my life history at they financial assistance program.
 From the moment I started exploring the courses, I was captivated by the diverse range of subjects available.
 The platform's user-friendly interface made it easy for me to navigate and access high-quality course materials.
 I appreciated the flexibility of being able to learn at my own pace, fitting the coursework into my busy schedule, and that made for me believe Coursera the best site to learn tech for free in hole internet.</p>
       <details>
        <summary><h3>Google Technical Support Fundamentals</h3></summary>
         <img src="images/Courses/Google.png"></img>